How Does Oxycodone Addiction Develop? The Path to Oxycodone Addiction Treatment

 Medication-Assisted Treatment for Oxycodone Addiction

 Medication-assisted treatment (MAT) involves the use of medications, such as methadone or buprenorphine, to help manage withdrawal symptoms and cravings.
-This type of treatment is often used in conjunction with behavioral therapy to provide a comprehensive approach to treating oxycodone addiction.
+This type of medical intervention is often used in conjunction with behavioral therapy to provide a comprehensive oxycodone rehab experience, ensuring that both the physical cravings and the psychological triggers of addiction are addressed.

 Treating Chronic Pain and Co-Occurring Mental Health Disorders